arjunadhikary/Typescript-Express-Graphql-Mongo-Swagger-Boilerplate/README.md

-# This is a started demo templated for api creation
+# This is a  template for api creation using Typescript

 ## It uses